crate/crate-clients-tools/docs/connect/index.md

 # Connect to a CrateDB cluster

-This documentation section is about connecting your applications and drivers to CrateDB.
+This documentation section is about connecting your applications to CrateDB and CrateDB Cloud, using database drivers, and compatibility-adapters and -dialects.

+## Protocol Support

+CrateDB supports both the [HTTP protocol] and the [PostgreSQL wire protocol], which ensures that many clients that work with PostgreSQL, will also work with CrateDB.
+Through corresponding drivers, CrateDB is compatible with [ODBC], [JDBC], and other database API specifications.

+While we generally recommend the PostgreSQL interface (PG) for maximum compatibility in PostgreSQL environments, the HTTP interface supports [CrateDB bulk operations] and [CrateDB BLOBs], which are not supported by the PostgreSQL protocol.

+The HTTP protocol can also be used to connect from environments where PostgreSQL-based communication is not applicable.

 ## Configure

-CrateDB supports both the [HTTP protocol]  {tags-success}`HTTP`, and the [PostgreSQL wire protocol] {tags-primary}`PG`.

-Accordingly, many clients that work with either HTTP, or PostgreSQL, will also work with CrateDB.
-In order to connect to CrateDB, your application or driver needs to be configured with corresponding settings.
+In order to connect to CrateDB, your application or driver needs to be configured with corresponding connection properties.
+Please note that different applications and drivers may obtain connection properties in different formats.

 ::::::{tab-set}